COVID-19: Advice if You're Pregnant or Breastfeeding

 - Talk with your doctor about getting the COVID-19 vaccine.
 You have the option to get it.

 - The vaccine is safe and effective for almost everyone.
-Other vaccines, like the flu vaccine, are safely given in pregnancy.
+Other vaccines, like the flu vaccine, are safely given in pregnancy and after pregnancy.
 And almost all other current vaccines are safe with breastfeeding.
 The risk of problems from the COVID-19 vaccine should be far smaller than the risks to you and your baby from having the infection.

 - Encourage people close to you to get protected with the vaccine.